hogan-tech/SIT/README.md

-This is private repo for stevens institute of technology.
+This is repo for SIT.